MrPrimate/NoteLicker/README.md

 ![Forge Installs](https://img.shields.io/badge/dynamic/json?label=Forge%20Installs&query=package.installs&suffix=%25&url=https%3A%2F%2Fforge-vtt.com%2Fapi%2Fbazaar%2Fpackage%notelicker&colorB=4aa94a)
 ![Foundry Core Compatible Version](https://img.shields.io/badge/dynamic/json.svg?url=https%3A%2F%2Fraw.githubusercontent.com%2FMrPrimate%NoteLicker%2Fmain%2Fmodule-template.json&label=Foundry%20Version&query=$.compatibleCoreVersion&colorB=orange)

-Enhanced Scene Notes/Pins for Foundry.
+Simple enhanced Scene Notes/Pins for Foundry to add auto numbering.

 ## About

-This module currently offers two improvements to journal pins.
+This module currently offers three improvements to journal notes/pins.

 - Create icons for scenes _on the fly_ based on the journal name, e.g. `1a.
 Kobold Nursery` would generate a nice icon with `1a` in a circle.
-These are similar to the icons that are created by DDB Importer when importing an adventure.s
+These are similar to the icons that are created by DDB Importer when importing an adventure.
+- Add the ability to remove the icon border.
+This is similar to the functionality in [backgroundless-pins](https://foundryvtt.com/packages/backgroundless-pins/).
+If Backgroundless Pins is active, Note Licker will not enable this functionality.
 - Add the ability to jump to an anchor link.
-This is similar to the functionality in [JAL](https://github.com/aMediocreDad/jal) and DDB Importer.
+This is similar to the functionality in [JAL](https://foundryvtt.com/packages/jal) and DDB Importer.
 This supports the flags used by DDB Importer/Adventure Muncher as well as JAL.
 If JAL is active, Note Licker will not enable the anchor linking functionality.

 ## Known Issues

 - Journal header anchor linking won't work with Monks Enhanced Journals.
 - If JAL or DDB Importer are active the anchor injection will not be enabled.
+- If Backgroundless Pins is active, the border removal will not be enabled.

 ## Bugs and Issues